outbit/pivportal/README.md

 In the running docker instance, you are required to:

-- Copy x509 PEM CA and intermediate certificates in /etc/ssl/private/pivportalCA.crt.
+- Copy CA and intermediate certificates (in x509 PEM format) in /etc/ssl/private/pivportalCA.crt.
 - Edit /etc/pivportal-server.conf and add the Designated Names you authorize to use the application.
 The file includes examples.

 In the running docker instance, it is recomended to: